Court action could close down research group that publishes alternative Turkish inflation data

 Surveys have shown that a big majority of Turks do not believe the official inflation data and, with Turkey’s economic crisis—often blamed on economic mismanagement of the Erdogan administration—intensifying in recent months, ENAG’s figures are not going down well with top officials.
 Another consideration is that Turkey has gone into election mode.
 Parliamentary and presidential polls must be held at some point by June 2023.

-ENAG’s director Veysel Ulusoy has been hit with court papers claiming the group has been attacking the public persona of Turkstat and demanding it cease its activities.
+ENAG’s director Veysel Ulusoy has been hit with court papers, filed by TUIK, claiming that the group has been attacking the public persona of TUIK and demanding it cease its activities.

 Ulusoy, also head of applied sciences at Istanbul’s Yeditepe University, has assumed legal responsibility for the ENAG’s actions.
 He told Al-Monitor in an interview on January 27 that he does not anticipate facing a serious fine or jail time, but that “anything can happen.”